raspberrypilearning/3D-scene/en/step_6.md

 --- collapse ---

 ---
-title: Add continuous soundtrack using a sequence of short sounds
+title: Add a sequence of short sounds to create a continuous soundtrack
 ---

 Click on the green flag to hear the sounds.